 It benefits the student by improving their observational skills, which they can use to be more aware of their surroundings.

-What do you reach for when you’re feeling stressed, anxious or depressed?
+What do you reach for when you feel stressed, anxious, or depressed?
 A bottle of wine?
 A pint of ice cream?
 Your phone?
-Most of us have a crutch that we use when we’re feeling under pressure, but what about pulling out a pencil and trying your hand at drawing instead?
+Most of us have a crutch when under pressure, but what about pulling out a pencil and trying your hand at drawing instead?

 Drawing has been proven to help calm the mind and ease stress.
-It’s been suggested as a form of therapy for people with ADHD, depression and even schizophrenia.
-Art benefits the mind so much that some organizations use art therapy as a treatment to help prisoners cope with anxiety, stress and depression.
+It’s been suggested as a therapy for people with ADHD, depression, and schizophrenia.
+Art benefits the reason so much that some organizations use art therapy as a treatment to help prisoners cope with anxiety, stress, and depression.

 Benefits of Art Therapy

-The benefits of the art lead to better mental health benefits.
+The benefits of art lead to better mental health benefits.

 - It helps to calm the mind

 - It can be used as a form of therapy for a variety of mental health issues

 - Reduces anxiety